ruifig/czmut/lib/README.md

 		* AVR
 		* Fairly easy to add support for others, but no documentation at the moment
 	* Desktop support
-        * Probably just Windows at the moment.
+        * Just Windows at the moment.
 Again, fairly easy to support others, but no documentation.
+It's mostly a couple of defines that need to be set right.
 * Minimal dependency on the C standard library
 * Small code and ram footprint
-	* RAM footprint quickly grows as you add more tests, since it needs to declare global objects (the test cases themselves).
-This might potentially be reduced further in the future, but complicates the code.
+	* RAM footprint grows as you add more tests since it needs to declare global objects (the test cases themselves), but seem the documentation for how to mitigate that.
-	* At the time of writting, the sample, built for the Arduino Uno (release build), takes about ~421 bytes of ram and 7308 bytes of flash, although a big chunk of that you only pay once (Arduino globals and code)
+	* At the time of writting, on my machine, the sample, built for the Arduino Uno (release build) with all the unit tests, uses about ~340 bytes of ram and 6998 bytes of flash, although a big chunk of that you only pay once (Arduino globals and code)
 * No use of exceptions.
 Therefore, some more advanced things are not implemented.
 * No heap use
-* Allows compile time filtered of tests (although in a very simplistic way).
+* Allows compile time selection of tests (although in a very simplistic way).
 Look below for `CZMUT_COMPILE_TIME_TAGS`.

 # Documentation